f5devcentral/f5-azure-saca/docs/details.rst

 * https://172.16.0.11
 * https://172.16.0.12

-From the menu on the left of the screen access "Event Logs -> Network -> Firewall"
+From the menu on the left of the screen access "Security -> Event Logs -> Network -> Firewall"

 .. image:: /_static/bigip-logs-firewall-menu.png
   :scale: 75%